ente-io/ente/auth/README.md

 ### Secure Backups

-ente provides end-to-end encrypted cloud backups so that you don't have to worry about losing your tokens.
+Ente provides end-to-end encrypted cloud backups so that you don't have to worry about losing your tokens.
 We use the same protocols [ente Photos](https://ente.io) uses to encrypt and preserve your data.

 ### Multi Device Synchronization

-ente will automatically sync the 2FA tokens you add to your account, across all your devices.
+Ente will automatically sync the 2FA tokens you add to your account, across all your devices.
 Every new device you sign into will have access to these tokens.

 ### Offline Mode

-ente generates 2FA tokens offline, so your network connectivity will not get in the way of your workflow.
+Ente generates 2FA tokens offline, so your network connectivity will not get in the way of your workflow.
 If you wish to use the app without an account for e2ee backups, you can do that as well.

 ### Import and Export Tokens

-You can add tokens to ente by one of the following methods:
+You can add tokens to Ente by one of the following methods:
 1. Scanning a QR code
 2. Manually entering (copy-pasting) a 2FA secret
 3. Bulk importing from other popular 2FA apps and from a file  that contains a list of codes in the following format:.